- (859) 323-3947

-In 2016, Dr. Knudsen continued to align her work with the Department of Behavioral Science’s tripartite mission of research, teaching, and service.
-Dr. Knudsen served as the Principal Investigator of a study on the impact of health reform on buprenorphine treatment through an R33 grant from the National Institute on Drug Abuse (NIDA).
-In addition, she collaborated as a Co-Investigator on 6 NIH-funded studies: (1) the Kentucky JJ-TRIALS Substance Abuse and HIV Research Center, supported by NIDA (Dr. Carl Leukefeld, PI), (2) an SBIR grant funded by the National Institute on Dental and Craniofacial Research (Dr. Jamie Studts, PI), (3) a NIDA-funded R01 on drug use in Appalachia (Dr. Jennifer Havens, PI), (4) a NIDA-funded R03 on the implementation of extended release naltrexone in prisons and offender reentry in Appalachia (Dr. Carrie Oser, PI), (5) a NIDA-funded R01 awarded to the University of Wisconsin to increase the delivery of buprenorphine in substance use disorder (SUD) treatment programs in 3 states (Dr. Todd Molfenter, PI), (6) a NIDA-funded R37, housed at the University of Georgia on privately funded SUD treatment (Dr. Paul Roman, PI).
-Dr. Knudsen also began work as a Co-Investigator on a study of medication-assisted treatment that was awarded to RTI International (Dr. Scott Novak, PI) by the Centers for Disease Control and Prevention.
-In 2016, Dr. Knudsen had two first-authored papers and four co-authored papers appear in print; two additional articles are in press.
-Dr. Knudsen presented her research at three national conferences.
-In 2016, Dr. Knudsen taught BSC 731 (Methods and Technologies in Clinical and Translational Science).
-She also served as a preceptor for MED811 (Introduction to Clinical Medicine).
+In 2017, Dr. Knudsen continued to align her work with the Department of Behavioral Science’s tripartite mission of research, teaching, and service.
+Regarding research, Dr. Knudsen served as the Principal Investigator of a study on the impact of health reform on buprenorphine treatment through an R33 grant from the National Institute on Drug Abuse (NIDA).
+In addition, she collaborated as a Co-Investigator on 5 NIH-funded studies: (1) the Kentucky JJ-TRIALS Substance Abuse and HIV Research Center, supported by NIDA (Dr. Carl Leukefeld, PI, University of Kentucky), (2) an SBIR grant funded by the National Institute on Dental and Craniofacial Research on addressing tobacco use in dental settings (Dr. Jamie Studts, PI, University of Kentucky), (3) a NIDA-funded R01 on drug use in Appalachia (Dr. Jennifer Havens, PI, University of Kentucky), (4) a NIDA-funded R03 on the implementation of extended release naltrexone in prisons and offender reentry in Appalachia (Dr. Carrie Oser, PI, University of Kentucky), and (5) a NIDA-funded R01 focused on strategies to increase the delivery of pharmacotherapy in substance use disorder (SUD) treatment programs in 3 states (Dr. Todd Molfenter, PI, University of Wisconsin).
+Dr. Knudsen also collaborated on an epidemiological study of medication-assisted treatment (Dr. Laura Dunlap, PI, RTI International) funded by the Centers for Disease Control and Prevention as well as a contract from the Department of Health and Human Service’s Assistant Secretary for Planning and Evaluation (Dr. Garrett Moran, PD, Westat) about the role of psychosocial supports in opioid use disorder treatment.
+In 2017, Dr. Knudsen had four first-authored papers and one co-authored paper appear in print; one additional first-authored article is in press.
+Dr. Knudsen presented her research at two national conferences and one international conference.
+With regarding to teaching, in 2017, Dr. Knudsen served as a preceptor for MED811 (Introduction to Clinical Medicine).
 She continued to work as an Associate Director of the Ruth L. Kirchstein Institutional Training Grant on Drug Abuse Behavior, which is housed in the Department under the direction of Dr. Craig Rush.
-Dr. Knudsen served as a member of three doctoral committees.
-At the University of Kentucky, Dr. Knudsen served as the Director of Graduate Studies for the Department of Behavioral Science’s Clinical and Translational Science programs, as a member of the Department’s Curriculum Committee, an admissions interviewer for the College of Medicine, and a member of the Advisory Board for the Quantitative Initiative for Policy and Social Research (QIPSR).
-At the national level, Dr. Knudsen continued to serve as Associate Editor of the Journal of Substance Abuse Treatment and as a Council Member for the American Sociological Association to represent Section 30 (Alcohol, Drugs, and Tobacco).
-Beginning on January 1, 2017, Dr. Knudsen is the incoming Editor-in-Chief of Journal of Substance Abuse Treatment.
-Dr. Knudsen reviewed manuscripts for Drug and Alcohol Dependence, Contemporary Clinical Trials, Journal of Drug Issues, Administration and Policy in Mental Health and Mental Health Services Research, and Journal of Behavioral Health Services & Research.
-Finally, Dr. Knudsen served as a grant reviewer for NIH’s Center for Scientific Review and the National Institute on Drug Abuse, participating in two grant review meetings during 2016.
+Dr. Knudsen also served as a member of four doctoral committees.
+Dr. Knudsen’s service activities encompassed involvement in scientific publishing, departmental service, and grant reviewing.
+In January 2017, Dr. Knudsen became Editor-in-Chief of Journal of Substance Abuse Treatment.
+This peer-reviewed journal receives about 400 submissions per year and is published monthly.
+She also reviewed manuscripts for Drug and Alcohol Dependence, American Journal of Preventive Medicine, Journal of Addiction Medicine, Substance Abuse, Psychiatric Services, Addiction Science & Clinical Practice, and the American Journal on Drug and Alcohol Abuse.
+For the Department of Behavioral Science’s Clinical and Translational Science programs, Dr. Knudsen served as the Director of Graduate Studies as well as a member of the Department’s Curriculum Committee.
+Finally, Dr. Knudsen served as a grant reviewer for NIH’s Center for Scientific Review and the National Institute on Drug Abuse, participating in six grant review meetings during 2017.

 Dr. Knudsen’s research focuses on the addiction treatment system, both as organizational contexts for health care and as the workplaces of addiction counselors.
 Drawing on perspectives within implementation science, her recent work has focused on the organizational adoption of treatment innovations with an emphasis on the availability of pharmacotherapies within the American treatment system.
 Other recent publications have considered the types of managerial practices associated with burnout and turnover intention within this occupation and how work experiences influence counselors’ attitudes toward innovations.
 She is currently the Principal Investigator of a national study funded by the National Institute on Drug Abuse (NIDA) on the impact of the Affordable Care Act on the availability and quality of buprenorphine treatment for patients with opioid use disorders.